 It’s easy to put off a medication or even skip a dose, but the timing of taking them and under what circumstance they should be taken (with food, for example) can significantly alter their effects.

-A sleep disorder can cause depression, difficulty concentrating, irritability, and weight gain.
+A sleep disorder can cause depression, difficulty concentrating, irritability, and weight gain in senior adults.
 So it’s important to speak with your physician if you suspect you may have sleep issues.

-Don’t hesitate to ask questions about your health in general, and follow her or his recommendations.
+Don’t hesitate to ask questions about your health in general, and follow their recommendations.

 Stay Social

 Human beings are social creatures.
-Even introverts need to connect with others to live a full life.
-As the COVID-19 vaccine program continues its rollout, it may eventually become possible for fully vaccinated people to interact more closely.
-This is good for us emotionally and physically, as we all thrive on relationships and can suffer an unhealthy withdrawal when we become isolated.
+Regular social interactions benefit us emotionally and physically, as we all thrive on relationships and can suffer an unhealthy withdrawal when we become isolated.

-Whether face-to-face or via social media, you’ll want to stay connected to family and friends.
-Having people you can turn to for encouragement, understanding, or just to listen to what happened to you today makes your life richer.
+Whether face-to-face or via social media, you’ll want to stay connected to family and friends in order to live life to the fullest.
+Having people you can turn to for encouragement, understanding, or just to lend a listening ear makes your life richer.

 Also, seek out new friends.
 Whether that’s a neighbor you meet out during a walk, or someone you just met in the building where you live.
 Make it a goal to interact with at least one person each day.